alexandremr01/minsh/README.md

 # Code organization

+- `interactive`: Functions related to reading input and displaying information
+- `internal`: Define internal commands exit, jobs, fg and bg.
 - `parser`: Parser and Lexer used to parse a command
-- `interactive`: Functions related to reading input and displaying information
-- `system`: System calls to execute and manage jobs.
-Interfaces with the OS.
+- `system`: Interfaces with the OS - system calls to execute and manage jobs.
-- `types`: Data structures program, job and stringarr
+- `types`: Data structures program, job and stringarr.

 # Features